AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 ### Asset details {#configure-asset-details-content-hub}

 You can also configure the asset properties that display for each asset, such as file name, title, format, size, and so on.
-To do so, execute the folowing steps:
+To do so, execute the following steps:

 1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Asset details]**.